 On the other hand, the effects on the supply of credit can be decomposed into different dimensions.
 For example, a subset of studies uses information from credit registries that allows them to observe effects on both the extensive --new credit-- and the intensive --existing credit-- margin of credit supply.
-De Jonghe et al. (2020) find, for the case of increases in Pillar 2 charges to Belgian banks,17 that the effect on credit supply is explained by both margins.
+De Jonghe et al. (2020) find, for the case of increases in Pillar 2 charges to Belgian banks, 17 that the effect on credit supply is explained by both margins.
 This, in a context where banks become more reluctant to initiate and renew credit relationships after the regulatory change.
-In another study, Fraisse et al. (2020), using the French credit supply of the banks most affected by regulatory changes.
+In another study, Fraisse et al. (2020), using the French credit registry, show that the extensive margin is more important in explaining the slowdown in the credit supply of the banks most affected by regulatory changes.